alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-nasty messages to other people most people are fundamentally nice but there are some bad people out there and we do have to think about them so what is unlike harassment looked like these are some examples there's a lot of it you'll see things like sending nasty messages
+nasty messages to other people most people are fundamentally nice but there are some bad people out there and we do have to think about them

+{% slide assume_worst_intent 8 %}

+so what is
+unlike harassment looked like these are some examples there's a lot of it you'll see things like sending nasty messages